Dating a Spanish girl: 7 things you should know

 You take her out to dinner to celebrate.
 And soon after, she dumps you.

 “Sorry, but this isn’t working out.
-And also my ex-boyfriend is back from the grape harvest and we’ve decided to make things work out.
+And also my ex-boyfriend is back from the grape harvest and we’ve decided to give it another go.
 Bye!”

 Of course, I’m not one to begrudge.
 Learning languages in bed is a lot of fun.
 It beats getting a tutor to “drill you” on pronunciation any day.